Carl Panzram

-Charles "Carl" Panzram (June 28, 1891 – September 5, 1930) was an American serial killer, serial rapist, child molester, arsonist, robber, and burglar.
-In prison confessions and in his autobiography, Panzram confessed to having murdered twenty-one boys and men, only five of which could be corroborated; he is suspected of having killed more than a hundred boys and men in the United States alone, and several more in Portuguese Angola.
+Charles "Carl" Panzram (June 28, 1891 – September 5, 1930) was an American rapist, serial killer, and habitual offender.
+In prison confessions and in his autobiography, Panzram confessed to having murdered twenty-one boys and men, only five of which could be corroborated.
+He is suspected of having killed more than a hundred boys and men in the United States alone, and several more in Portuguese Angola.

 Panzram also confessed to having committed more than a thousand acts of rape against males of all ages.
 After a lifetime of crime, during which he served many prison terms and escaped from many prisons, Panzram was executed by hanging in 1930 for the murder of a prison employee at the United States Penitentiary in Leavenworth, Kansas.

 Early life

-Carl Panzram was born on June 28, 1891, on a farm near East Grand Forks, Minnesota, the sixth of seven children born to East Prussian immigrants Johann "John" Gottlieb Panzram and Mathilda Elizabeth "Lizzie" Panzram (née Bolduan).
+Carl Panzram was born on June 28, 1891, on a farm near East Grand Forks, Minnesota, the sixth of seven children born to East Prussian immigrants Johann "John" Gottlieb Panzram, and Mathilda Elizabeth "Lizzie" Panzram (née Bolduan).

-Panzram and his six siblings were made to work on the family farm from a young age until truancy laws came into effect.
-Panzram's parents, angry about having their children sent to school during the day, forced them to work in the fields throughout the night instead; Panzram later reported he would receive just two hours of sleep before he would have to get up for school.
-Punishments in the household ranged from being bound by chains to being starved.

-Panzram later reflected on his early childhood with the sentiment that he was not liked by other children; by the age of five he claimed that he was a liar and thief, and recalled that he became meaner the older he grew.
+Panzram later reflected on his early childhood with the sentiment that he was not liked by other children.
+By the age of five he claimed that he was a liar and thief, and recalled that he became meaner the older he grew.
 Panzram's father abandoned the family when he was seven years old.
 Around the same time, Panzram developed an infection in the mastoid process of his temporal bone, which forced him to undergo surgery, which was performed at home and only worsened the infection, so he was later taken to the hospital for further surgery.

 It is unknown whether he suffered brain damage as a result of the incident.
-Eventually, four of his five older brothers left as well; one of them (his older stepbrother Louis Price) drowned in May 1905 while working as a lumberjack.
+Eventually, four of his five older brothers left as well.
+One of them, his older stepbrother Louis Price, drowned in May 1905 while working as a lumberjack.